sarah0809/cyverse_mooc/step7.rst

     .. admonition:: learning-objectives

-       - Understand how to apply metadata in the discovery environment interface
+       - Understand how to apply metadata in the Discovery Environment interface
        - Understand how to share data with other CyVerse users

 **Description:**